Pseudemys: Taxonomy

 The genus Pseudemys has an extensive, complicated, and at times contentious taxonomic history.
 Historically the genus has been intertwined with other genera, at times included in other genera or having members of other genera include in it (Chrysemys, Clemmys, Emys, Ptychemys, and Trachemys), as well as the recognition of a number of additional subspecies well into the third quarter of the 20th century.
 As recently as 1984 one reviewer of the genus called the chrysemyd complex "a taxonomic morass".
 Another wrote "Pseudemys has long been recognized as something of a taxonomic quagmire, and has been the subject of a confusing litany of taxonomic arrangements."
 By the last decade of the 20th century, taxonomist were largely in agreement on a monophyletic genus and the recognition of nine taxa.
 However the relationships and status of some of the taxa in the genus, as species or subspecies, has been inconsistent.
-Some have recognize all nine taxa as full species.
-Two clades, or species groups, are recognized within the genus, the red-bellied cooters (P. alabamensis, P. nelsoni, P. rubriventris) comprise one group (subgenus Ptychemys) and the remaining six species in another species group (subgenus Pseudemys).
+Some have recognized all nine taxa as full species.
+Two clades, or species groups, are recognized within the genus, the red-bellied cooters (P. alabamensis, P. nelsoni, P. rubriventris) comprising one group (subgenus Ptychemys) and the remaining six species comprising the other group (subgenus Pseudemys).

 Species

 A study published in 2012 examined nuclear and mitochondrial genes from geographically widespread samples of all nine taxa, but identified only three clades [species], with significant integration between some clades, and stated: "We found little or no evidence supporting the division of Pseudemys into its currently recognized species/subspecies.
 Rather, our data strongly suggest that the group has been oversplit and contains fewer species than currently recognized."
 Somewhat confoundedly, the study did not recommend any taxonomic changes, concluding the resolution of Pseudemys will necessitate further analysis with an integrated review of morphology, historical biogeographic data, and extensive geographic sampling with large amounts of molecular (DNA) data.

+The following fossil species are also known: